sass/node-sass/Readme.md

 Our MIT license is designed to be as simple, and liberal as possible.

+sass2scss was originally written by [Marcel Greter][@mgreter] and he happily agreed to have it merged into the project.

 [@hcatlin]: https://github.com/hcatlin
 [@akhleung]: https://github.com/akhleung
 [@chriseppstein]: https://github.com/chriseppstein
 [@nex3]: https://github.com/nex3
 [@mgreter]: https://github.com/mgreter
 [@xzyfer]: https://github.com/xzyfer

-sass2scss was originally written by [Marcel Greter](@mgreter) and he happily agreed to have it merged into the project.